 and by Farmer and Rhoades~\cite{FR} from a slightly different perspective based on the density of zeros of the function.

 A relevant instance of that conjecture was proven by Ki~\cite{Ki}.
 Let

 be the Riemann $\Xi$-function, where

 The function $\Xi$ is even and is real on the real axis, and has all zeros in the strip $-\frac12 < \Im(z) < \frac12$.
-Thus, it is a theorem that all zeros of $\Xi^{(n)}(z)$ for $|z| < T$ are real if $n$ is sufficiently large, and so for each $d$, the classical Jensen polynomial $J^{d,n}_{f,cl}$ has only real zeros.
+Thus, it is a theorem that all zeros of $\Xi^{(n)}(z)$ for $|z| < T$ are real if $n$ is sufficiently large, and so for each $d$, if $n$ is large enough the classical Jensen polynomial $J^{d,n}_{\Xi,cl}$ has only real zeros.
 It was further conjectured~\cite{FR} that, suitably rescaled, $\Xi^{(n)}(z)$ approaches $\cos(z)$.
-That conjecture was proven by Ki~\cite{Ki}: \begin{theorem}[Ki, \cite{Ki}] There exist sequences $A_n$ and $C_n$ such that
+That conjecture was proven by Ki~\cite{Ki}: \begin{theorem}[Ki \cite{Ki}] There exist positive decreasing sequences $A_n$ and $C_n$ such that

 uniformly on compact subsets of~$\C$. \end{theorem} That theorem also follows from a proposition of Coffey~\cite{C}.
 The analogous result holds for functions in the extended Selberg class~\cite{GH}.
 Functions in that class have a functional equation but not necessarily an Euler product, and so it includes many examples that do not satisfy the analogue of the Riemann Hypothesis.
 The same result holds for random functions~\cite{PS}, which by construction satisfy the analogue of the Riemann Hypothesis but have Poisson statistics for their zeros.
 Conrey's result~\cite{Co} that $\Xi^{(n)}$ has $(100 - O(1/n^2))$ percent of its zeros on the real axis is a quantitative version of Kim's theorem, and can be seen as a foreshadowing of Ki's result.